 Here’s a savvy shopping tip: You can get original Ray Bans at a great price in junior sizes if you’re shopping for a not-so-huge kid (or even an adult) with a smaller face.
 Otherwise size up to the regular Wayfarers.
 Black with green classic lenses, of course.
 Timeless fashion.

 Whether you can’t be with them on their big day or you just want to surprise them with the coolest cake of all, Goldbelly ships an actual “Cake Boss” rainbow cake from Hoboken’s Carlo’s Bakery.

 Gift card to their favorite shop

-While gift cards sometimes seem like a cop-out birthday gift, to a tween without a lot of disposable income, it’s like freedom, possibilities, and a glimpse of big-kid responsibility all wrapped up in one little piece of plastic.
-Figure out your tweens favorite interests whether it’s music, gaming, fashion, books, or Vanilla Bean Frappuccinos, and let them go to town.
+While gift cards can seem like a cop-out birthday gift, for a tween without a lot of disposable income, it’s the gift of freedom, possibilities, and a glimpse of big-kid responsibility all wrapped up in one little piece of plastic.
+(Or you know, a QR code on their phone.)
+Figure out your tween’s favorite interests, whether it’s music, gaming, fashion, books, or Vanilla Bean Frappuccinos, and let them go to town.
 Literally.